hushmirror/hush3/README.md

 ### Official Explorer

-The link for the Official Hush explorer is: <a href="https://explorer.hush.is">explorer.hush.is</a>
+The link for the Official Hush explorer is: [explorer.hush.is](https://explorer.hush.is)

 We are looking for alternate explorers to be run on Tor, i2P and other TLDs, if you are interested please join Telegram and ask questions.

+### For system admins

+There is a new systemd user service script so you can easily start/stop/restart your hushd service on your server.
+[Try it out today](doc/hushd-systemd.md) and the systemd script is located in the doc directory of the source tree.

 ## Support and Socials